Adlai-1/Food-Delivery-API/README.md

 # About
-This is a REST API for a fodd delivery service.
+This is a REST API for a food delivery service.

 # Documentation
 ## The API allows Users to: